-- Held since 2005
+Held since 2005

-- Regulated to hold a Blood Establishment Authorisation
+Regulated to hold a Blood Establishment Authorisation

-- Store and distribute blood (and it’s components) in accordance with the Blood Safety and Quality Regulations
+Store and distribute blood (and its components) in accordance with the Blood Safety and Quality Regulations

-What is the GMP?
+What is the GDP?

-- Held since 2013
+Held since 2013

-Who are Cyber Essentials?
+What is Cyber Essentials?

 Cyber Essentials is a Government-backed, industry supported scheme independently verified by a qualified assessor.
 The scheme focuses on the following five key areas:

-- Boundary Firewalls and Internet Gateways
+Boundary Firewalls and Internet Gateways